-Subdivision 8.0e Leave Request
+Subdivision 8.0e Time Off Request

-A faculty member who proposes to take or takes sick leave must file an official Faculty Absence Request form in time sufficient to permit accommodation to their responsibilities whenever possible.
+A faculty member who proposes to take or takes sick leave must submit an Absence Request through UNI Works system in time sufficient to permit accommodation to their responsibilities whenever possible.

 Human Resource Services may request medical proof of absences as permitted by law.